City-of-Helsinki/example-backend-profile/README.md

 ## Running with Docker

-    docker-compose up
+    docker compose up

-The server should now be running in http://localhost:8000.
+The server should now be running in http://localhost:8081.

 The Docker build doesn't automatically add an admin user so the admin UI can't be accessed unless such user is created manually.